ChartIQ/chartiq-react-seed/README.md

 # Charting-Library---React-Seed-Project

 This is a basic build of the ChartIQ library within the React framework.
 This provides an example of how to implement the most common elements in the library.
 This is not a comprehensive example, more like a good starting point for an React developer.
+[Here is an example of the React Seed Project live.](https://demo.chartiq.com/react-seed/)

 ## Requirements